Merge PDF

 Frequently asked questions

 No artificial limit.
-The only limit is the RAM available to your browser tab - modern laptops handle hundreds of pages easily.
+The only ceiling is the RAM available to your browser tab - modern laptops handle hundreds of pages and several hundred MB of input without trouble.
+If you hit a wall, close other tabs and try again.